 Anyone considering a Manufacturing Execution System (MES) purchase or upgrade today is likely also considering where to implement.
-Should you install an MES On-Premises vs Cloud?
+Should you install a cloud-based MES or On-Premises?
 Much has been learned during the global pandemic.
 New priorities have emerged that challenged this question.
 The truth is that a hybrid option might prevail as the best of both worlds – but we’ll leave that topic to another post.
 For now, let’s take a closer look at the pros and cons of MES On-Premises vs Cloud to help your decision process.

 Cloud technology became prevalent because of its flexibility and affordability.
 In a recent survey conducted at the end of 2020, 34 percent of manufacturers shared they already run their MES on the cloud; another 29 percent indicated they were planning to move to the cloud within the next two years (source).
 This trend is impacting other enterprise applications, including Enterprise Resource Management (ERP) and Product Lifecycle Management (PLM).

-As you evaluate your path forward, the decision of MES On-Premises vs Cloud brings unique advantages to each option.
+As you evaluate your path forward, the decision of a cloud-based MES vs On-Premises brings unique advantages to each option.
 Which is right for you?
 Here’s a quick look at five key factors your enterprise should consider.

 2. Up Front Costs